 - Pesticide application and supervision of use is limited to the categories/subcategories on your license.

-- If you have a pesticide consultant license, you qualify to apply for the private pesticide applicator license without passing the private pesticide applicator exam.
+If you have a Pesticide Consultant license, then you qualify to apply for the Private Pesticide Applicator license without passing its examination requirement.

 Pesticide Consultant brochure